RuslanLevond/final-year-project/wiki/evaluation_plan.md

 * Battery capacity - how big is the battery in mAh.
-* Energy usage - electrical current the architecture requires while running the model, measure in mA.
+* Energy usage - electrical current the architecture requires while running the model, measured in mA.
 * Operating Time - the total time the architecture can run on battery before it needs to be recharged.
-* Processing time for feature extraction - how long it takes to extraction features.
+* Processing time for feature extraction - how long it takes to extract features.
 * Processing time for inference - how long it takes for the model to run inference.
 * Total processing time - the latter two combined.
 * Total RAM usage average - how much does the architecture use RAM on average, while